 Some of the main objectives are given below:

-- Understand the behavior of software applications from an end-user point of view.
+- Understand the behaviour of software applications from an end-user point of view.

 - The main objective is finding the defects newly introduced when the software is almost developed.